 Chicken Tenders – Egg – Cassava Flour – Coconut Flour – Real Salt – Onion Powder – Smoked Paprika – Coconut Oil

-Chicken tender with fries you make at home are a lot healthier than fast food.
+Chicken tenders with fries you make at home are a lot healthier than fast food.
 The good news is that they are really easy to make.
 Michele has experimented with a lot of variations of spices and breading.
 This recipe is her favorite right now.
 They are fried with coconut oil which is actually good for you.
 It also helps you get the right amount of crispiness.
 The coconut flour and cassava flour blend add a lot of fiber to your diet as well.
 Win, Win!